shaderw1tch/PhuongPham7112.github.io/_posts/2026-06-06-homelab-server.md

 ## How I Started

 This was a $0 build.
-All I needed was my 6-year-old laptop with somewhat decent spec: 64GB RAM, 1TB SSD, NVIDIA Quadro 3000 6GB.
+All I needed was my 6-year-old Dell 7540 Precision with a somewhat decent spec: 64GB RAM, 1TB SSD, NVIDIA Quadro 3000 6GB.
 I kept my setup as simple as possible.

 1. Wipe Window OS
 2. Remove laptop battery